Werkov/Werkov.github.io/_drafts/tenerife.md

       km around the car
     * car rental managed exchange, the plan is only 2 hours delayed
     * from Citroen C3 to Seat Ibiza
-  * parking under Teide (La Catedral), totaly packed with tourists
+  * parking under Teide (La Catedral), totally packed with tourists
   * I'm feeling fatigue and my performance is very low, I'm happy that I could reach the Altavista hut (not sure if it's the air or insufficient water/food (we hiked without much supplies)